- Get Help

 Information literacy instruction is most effective when it is integrated into your course.
 We will collaborate with you to:

-A number of How-To Video Tutorials are available and can be embedded in your AsULearn course as an activity.
-For UCO 1200 and ENG 1000, the library has a set curricula of tutorials that your students should complete before they attend their instruction session.
-For more information on having these tutorials and/or other resources (e.g. pre-built information literacy quizzes mapped to student learning outcomes) please contact Megan Johnson (email@example.com) or (828) 262.2823.
+A number of How-To Video Tutorials are available and can be embedded in your AsULearn course as an activity (see how-to ).
+For more information on having these tutorials and/or other resources please contact Megan Johnson (email@example.com) or (828) 262.2823.